 I was unsurprised to read about the arrest of spiritual frauds who were recently in the news in India.
 Sooner or later, most of the glitzy spiritual organisations that ply a flourishing trade in regular and custom-made packages of pop philosophy, meditation, and yoga will go the same way, as they should – for they add no real value to the average seekers who approach them, and indeed cause short-time or permanent harm at various levels:physical, mental and even spiritual to the individuals who get caught in their cults.
 The ubiquitous Babas and Ammas, the self-styled Godmen and Godwomen who attract followers with the promise of peace and joy only to suck them of all possible resources.
-The Sai Baba cults (the old and the new), the hugging saint, the gruesome couple whose followers call them god, the poisonous cult which claims to teach people how to breathe and to live – nearly every other spiritual cult operating in India is a dangerous scam and a fraud.
+The Sai Baba cults, the hugging saint, the gruesome couple whose followers call them god, the poisonous cult which claims to teach people how to breathe and to live – nearly every other spiritual cult operating in India is a dangerous scam and a fraud.